golang/dep/docs/ensure-mechanics.md

 ---
-title: dep ensure mechanics
+title: Models and Mechanics
 ---

-As `dep ensure` is dep's sole state-mutating command, its mechanics are essentially the mechanics of dep as a whole.

-## Functional flow
+While dep has many discrete components and moving parts, all of these parts revolve around a central model.
+This document explains that model, then explores the major mechanisms of dep as they relate to it.

+## States and flows

-Dep's operation centers around the idea of the "four state system" - a model for organizing the on-disk state a package manager deals with, originally articulated in [this (very long) article](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527).
-Those states are:
+Dep is centered around the idea of the "four state system" - a model for classifying and organizing the on-disk state with which a package manager interacts.
+This was first articulated as a coherent, general model in [this (long) article](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527), though many of the principles in the four state model were derived from existing package managers.

+Briefly, the four states are:

 1. The [current project's](glossary.md#current-project) source code.
 2. A [manifest](glossary.md#manifest) - a file describing the current project's dependency requirements.
-In dep, this is the `Gopkg.toml` file.
+In dep, this is the [`Gopkg.toml`](Gopkg.toml.md) file.
 3. A [lock](glossary.md#lock) - a file containing a transitively-complete, reproducible description of the dependency graph.
-In dep, this is the `Gopkg.lock` file.
+In dep, this is the [`Gopkg.lock`](Gopkg.lock.md) file.
 4. The source code of the dependences themselves.
 In dep's current design, this is the `vendor/` directory.

-Let's visually represent these four states as follows:
+We can visually represent these four states as follows:

 ![dep's four states](img/four-states.png)

-It's best to think of `dep ensure` as a unidirectional series of functions, analyzing and transforming inputs into outputs.
+### Functional flow

+It's useful to think of dep as a system that imposes a unidirectional, functional flow on the relationships between these states.
+These functions treat the above states as inputs and outputs, moving them from left to right.
 Specifically, there are two functions:

 * A _solving function_, that takes as its input the set of imports in the current project and the rules in `Gopkg.toml`, and returns as its output a transitively-complete, immutable dependency graph - the information in a `Gopkg.lock`.
 * A _vendoring function_, that takes the information in a `Gopkg.lock` as its input and ensures an on-disk arrangement of source files such that the compiler will use the versions designated in the lock.